top of page

 club garden

 This committee maintains the gardens and planters at the Police and Center Fire Stations.
-Center Fire Station gardens include the 9/11 memorial garden, the front doorway entry area and the entry sign (new in 2018).
-Police Station gardens include the foundation plantings.
-Planters include two large and four small planters at the fire station and two large planters at the police station (new in 2015).
+Center Fire Station gardens include the 9/11 memorial garden, the front doorway entry area and the entry sign Police Station gardens include the foundation plantings.
+Planters include two large and four small planters at the fire station and two large planters at the police station.

 This committee is responsible for planting and maintaining Prescott Common located on lower Main Street.
 Members participate in the watering, weeding, and deadheading schedule during the summer season and help with spring and fall cleanup, planning, and planting sessions.